Calvin-CS/slo-classifiers/topic/readme.md

 We have finished preliminary data analysis on the SLO Twitter dataset.
 Current work consists of topic extraction using Latent Dirichlet Allocation, Hierarchical Latent Dirichlet Allocation, Hierarchical Dirichlet Process, Author-Topic Model, Biterm Topic Model, and Non-Negative Matrix Factorization.
-We may implement more topic models in the future.
+We may implement more baseline topic models in the future.

 ## Project Trello Board: